webdevelopers-eu/zolinga/README.md

 # Zolinga PHP Framework
 *Etymology: In the Chichewa language of Africa, the word "zolinga" means "goals."*

+## But... why?

+I'm fully committed to a single project, and these components—framework, cron, translation module, database access, a database-less CMS, and simple Rights Management—are the vital building blocks needed for it.
+After two months of intense effort and drawing from twenty years of experience, I felt it was fitting to give back to the open-source community before delving into the closed-source aspect of the project.

+You might wonder why not opt for an existing solution?
+Well, the project I'm working on is anticipated to run for the next 10 years.
+For that reason, it needs to be both minimalistic and immutable.
+Minimalistic because fewer features equate to less maintenance and fewer upgrade issues.
+Immutable because it significantly reduces the cost of developing modules.
+The problem with all popular frameworks is their sheer popularity.
+They tend to be overwhelmed with competing needs, ideas, and requirements, resulting in a constant cycle of breaking compatibility, adding unnecessary features, and fixing bugs.
+My project isn't designed to be upgraded or rewritten every two years, which is the average lifespan of a major release in any popular framework.
+It needs to run for 10 years with minimal investment.
+Constantly working on the app to keep up with the long list of fixed bugs from vendors, for features you don't even use, is not a viable solution.

+So, that's how this minimalistic and maximally immutable project came to be.

+It had to meet the following criteria:

+- Be minimalistic, devoid of any unnecessary features
+- Have an immutable API wherever possible
+- Feature a plain-text CMS that can be updated using FTP or other means, supporting pluggable dynamic elements handled by modules
+- Include simple Rights Management
+- Offer Cron support to schedule and execute tasks
+- Provide unmatched language translation support (expecting usage in 8+ languages)
+- Offer a simple MySQL API
+- Have comprehensive documentation
+- Adhere to simple programming rules to ensure easy onboarding for professionals with varying skill levels

+Let me introduce you to Zolinga, a PHP framework that meets all these criteria.

 ## Introduction
 Zolinga is a minimalist and well-thought-out PHP framework.
 It does not require a database (although modules might).
 It encapsulates the distilled essence of practical experience gained over years of developing web applications.
 It offers a simple yet comprehensive API for building robust, efficient, and stable applications.